On this page

 Clergy Letter for us taking Notice

-Fees for marriage certificates
+Fees for certificates

 ServiceCost per certificate excluding postagePostage - TrackedPostage - SpecialPostage - EuropeanPostage - Worldwide